CodeCharlieCode/Manage-Your-Monies/README.md

 <b>Key Features</b>

-* The application allows you to create different categories e.g("Food", "Entertainment", Eating Out") and then assign a budget to the category.
+* The application allows you to create different categories e.g("Food", "Entertainment", Eating Out") and then assign a budget to that category.

 * The application allows you to create merchants, assign merchants to transactions and view all transactions that have occured with a selected merchant.

-* The application allows you to create transactions and assign a merchant and category to the transaction.
+* The application allows you to create transactions and assign a merchant and category to that transaction.

 * The application allows you to sort and view transactions by month.